hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 * `-r`: sample file
 * `--useVBOpt`: use variational Bayesian EM algorithm rather than the ‘standard EM’ to optimize abundance estimates (more accurate)
 * `-o`: output quantification file name
-* `--writeMappings=salmon.out`: If this option is provided, then the quasi-mapping results will be written out in SAM-compatible format.
 * `--seqBias` will enable it to learn and correct for sequence-specific biases in the input data.